solids4foam/solids4foam/tutorials/solids/linearElasticity/slidingFrictionBall/README.md

 ## Tutorial Aims

-- Demonstrate the analysis of a dynamic contact problem.
+- Demonstrate the analysis of a transient frictional contact problem.

 ---

 ## Case Overview

-This case consists of an elastic cylindrical segment (“ball”) that is pressed into the top of an elastic block  (see Figure 1).
-Cylindrical segment is slid in one direction, and then the sliding direction is reserved.
+This case consists of an elastic cylindrical segment (the “ball”) that is pressed into the top of an elastic block  (Figure 1).
+The ball initially slides over the block in the positive $$x$$ direction before switching direction and sliding in the negative $$x$$ direction.
 Both bodies have the same material properties: density $$\rho=7854 $$ kg/m$$^3$$, Young modulus $$E=200$$ GPa and Poisson's radio $$\nu=0.3$$.
-The bottom surface of the elastic block is fixed, whereas the top surface of the cylindrical segment has a prescribed displacement as follows:
+The bottom surface of the elastic block is fixed (zero displacement), whereas the top surface of the cylindrical segment has a prescribed time-varying displacement:
 $$
 d_y = -0.1 \mathrm{~mm}, \qquad d_x = \begin{cases}2 t / 50 \mathrm{~cm}, & \text { if } t \leq 50 \mathrm{~s} \\ 2(100-t) / 50 \mathrm{~cm}, & \text { if } 50<t \leq 100 \mathrm{~s}\end{cases}
 $$
-The case is solved using a 2D model under the plane strain assumption and without gravitational effects.
+where $$t$$ is the time.
+The case is solved using a 2-D model under the plane strain assumption and without gravitational effects.
 Time is discretised using 100 equally spaced increments.
-At the contact interface, the frictional response is considered and the Coulomb coefficient of friction is set to 0.1.
+At the contact interface, a frictional response is considered, and the Coulomb coefficient of friction is set to 0.1.

 <div style="text-align: center;">
   <img src="./images/slidingFrictionBall-geometry.png" alt="Image" width="500">